Jacob Brown

 “My creative practice gives me a purpose and a way to validate and express myself.”

-A lifetime resident of Mars, Pennsylvania, artist Jacob Brown has followed his family’s creative traditions.
+A lifetime resident of Mars, Pennsylvania, artist Jacob Brown (he/him/his) has followed his family’s creative traditions.
 Jacob was unsure of what path he was going to take after graduating high school, through his family’s encouragement Jacob has pursued a career as an artist.
 In the time Jacob has focused on creating and exhibiting his artwork he has gained a great deal of local success and national recognition.
 He has participated in a number of local exhibitions, including a solo show as well as being one of 15 artists selected for VSA’s Emerging Artists exhibition and receiving the Award of Excellence in 2011.
 VSA is a national organization dedicated to supporting and enriching the lives of people living with disabilities.

 Jacob is very involved with Best Buddies, through adaptive rowing and skiing, he has learned that he can accomplish a lot more than many expect from him.
 When thinking about his goals for the future, Jacob responds “Really my only dream is to support myself with my art.”
 Jacob has spent a lot of time thinking about how living with spastic cerebral palsy has influenced his creative process which has helped craft the following artist statement.